New Study Finds That Just 4% of Biotech & Pharma Companies Currently on Track to Meet Paris 2030 Climate Goals

 Industry Currently Produces Higher CO2 Emissions than Forestry & Paper and Semiconductor Industries

-A new study by My Green Lab and in partnership Urgentem found that the Biotechnology and Pharmaceutical sector is among the world’s largest carbon emitters.
+A new study by My Green Lab in partnership Urgentem found that the Biotechnology and Pharmaceutical sector is among the world’s largest carbon emitters.
 The study, released at COP 26 on November 5th as part of the WHO COP 26 Health Pavilion, shows that of the world’s largest publicly-traded biotech and pharmaceutical companies, only 4% have climate commitments that align with the UN’s Intergovernmental Panel on Climate Change (IPCC) to limit warming to 1.5°C. More ambitious targets must be set, and the industry must take rapid and measurable actions to reduce their emissions.

 "While some leading companies are making bold, ambitious commitments to zero carbon, the rest of the industry is lagging”, said James Connelly, the CEO of My Green Lab.
 "The next ten years, which is approximately the time it takes to bring a successful drug to the market, will be a critical period for biotech and pharma.
 By deploying the very culture that brings life-saving innovations to climate change, we believe science can and must lead the world in combating global climate change, starting with reducing their own footprint."